Reverse Polish notation: Prinztronic

 Prinz and Prinztronic were own-brand trade names of the British Dixons photographic and electronic goods stores retail chain, later rebranded as Currys Digital stores, and became part of DSG International.
 A variety of calculator models was sold in the 1970s under the Prinztronic brand, all made for them by other companies.

 Among these was the PROGRAM Programmable Scientific Calculator which featured reverse Polish notation.

 Heathkit

 The Aircraft Navigation Computer Heathkit OC-1401/OCW-1401 used five-level RPN in 1978.

-Soviet Union
+Soviet Union / Semico

 Soviet programmable calculators (MK-52, MK-61, B3-34 and earlier B3-21 models) used reverse Polish notation for both automatic mode and programming.
 Modern Russian calculators MK-161 and MK-152, designed and manufactured in Novosibirsk since 2007 and offered by Semico, are backwards compatible with them.
 Their extended architecture is also based on reverse Polish notation.